keptn/lifecycle-toolkit/docs/content/en/docs/snippets/tasks/install.md

 ## Install version 0.7.0 and above

-In version 0.7.0 and later, you can install the Lifecycle Toolkit using helm charts, or manifests.
+In version 0.7.0 and later, you can install the Lifecycle Toolkit using either helm charts or manifests.

 For installing the Lifecycle Toolkit via Helm chart: